frootlab/rian/docs/install.rst

 Install the nemoa development branch
 ------------------------------------

-The installation requires thet you have `Git <https://git-scm.com/>`_ installed on your system.
-Under this prereqisite the first step is to clone the github repository of `nemoa`::
+The installation requires that you have `Git <https://git-scm.com/>`_ installed on your system.
+Under this prerequisite the first step is to clone the github repository of `nemoa`::

 $ git clone https://github.com/frootlab/nemoa.git